crd150/crd150.github.io/syllabus.md

 * Part 1: Analyzing communities using nonspatial data.
 Topics include descriptive statistics, exploratory data analysis, data presentation, and visualization.
 As the major source of national community-level data in the United States, the U.S. Census will be covered extensively.

 * Part 2: Analyzing communities using spatial data.
-Topics include big data, government open data, point pattern analysis, spatial clustering, residential segregation, gentrification, and story mapping.
+Topics include big data, government open data, point pattern analysis, spatial clustering, residential segregation, point pattern analysis and story mapping.

 <div style="margin-bottom:25px;">
 </div>
 ### **Lecture Format**

-* Most Monday lectures will be a combination of lecture and ungraded in-class group and individual exercises/questions covering the week’s substantive topics.
+* Most Monday lectures will be a combination of lecture and ungraded in-class individual exercises/questions covering the week’s substantive topics.
 The exercises during lecture are meant to be less about learning how to do a task in R, and more about deepening your understanding of the week’s substantive topics.
 Expect that many of these exercises and questions be reflective of those found in the quizzes.

 * Most Wednesday lectures will be a combination of some lecture covering the week’s topic but mostly computer sessions covering the week’s lab guide, which will be released on the course website every Wednesday before class.
 I will ask you to bring your laptops to Wednesday lectures in order to follow along.
 Not all lectures are expected to go the full class period.